-"Recollections of Old Friends:" Frederick Douglass, The Rhode Island Anti-Slavery Society, and the Dorr Rebellion (By Caleb Horton)
+"Recollections of Old Friends:" Frederick Douglass, The Rhode Island Anti-Slavery Society, and the Dorr Rebellion

+By Caleb Horton

 In the spring of 1840, working-class white men formed a suffrage organization called the Rhode Island Suffrage Association.
 Their preamble demanded a lift on the expensive \$134 landholding voter qualification and universal suffrage for all adult white males residing in Rhode Island.
-In December, the association began printing a weekly newspaper, called The New Age and Constitutional Advocate, and began rallying supporters across the state.1 On August 28, 1841, Thomas Wilson Dorr and the suffrage association held its "People's Convention" in Providence.
-Convention members sought to draft a new state constitution to replace the old Landholder's Charter, which was plagued with "rotten borough" representation that gave the most political power and representation to the agricultural towns in the Rhode Island state legislature.
+In December, the association began printing a weekly newspaper called The New Age and Constitutional Advocate and rallied supporters across the state.
+On August 28, 1841, Thomas Wilson Dorr and the suffrage association held its "People's Convention" in Providence.
+Convention members sought to draft a new state constitution to replace the old Landholder's Charter, plagued with "rotten borough" representation that gave the most political power and representation to the agricultural towns in the Rhode Island state legislature.
 Such representation was inequitable since the urban areas, such as the City of Providence, had the largest populations in the state.
-Also, under the charter, no white adult male was allowed to vote who did not own \$134 worth of land, which meant, in 1840, that 60 percent of the state's white adult male population could not vote.2
+Also, under the charter, no white adult male who did not own \$134 worth of land was allowed to vote, which meant, in 1840, that 60 percent of the state's white adult male population could not vote.

 Convention members were stunned when African Americans began showing up to the convention.
 They immediately began denying them access to the committee proceedings.
-Matters came to a head-on September 24, 1841, when Alfred Niger, a representative of the black community from Providence, was rejected from his appointment of treasurer for the convention.
+Matters came to a head-on on September 24, 1841, when Alfred Niger, a representative of the Black community from Providence, was ejected from his appointment of treasurer for the convention.
 Despite winning the majority nomination from the convention's executive committee, a minority report nominated and favored a white man named Thomas Greene for treasurer.
 The conflicting nominations caused a firestorm.
 The committee proceeded to take a vote on allowing Niger to keep his office.
-Meeting minutes printed in The Providence Daily Journal reveal that a chairman by the name of Mr. Russell exclaimed: "[H]e hoped all would vote in this ballot and vote their sentiments, in order that all might known how many 'wolves in sheep's clothing' [abolitionists] were among them.3"Those in favor of electing Niger were either ignored or backed down as no record of a vote was kept.
-The subject came to a close, and Mr. Greene won a majority ballot proceeding as treasurer.4 The community ran out of patience.
+Meeting minutes printed in The Providence Daily Journal reveal that a chairman by the name of Mr. Russell exclaimed: "[H]e hoped all would vote in this ballot and vote their sentiments, in order that all might known how many 'wolves in sheep's clothing' [abolitionists] were among them.3" Those in favor of electing Niger were either ignored or backed down, as no record of a vote was kept.
+The subject ended, and Mr. Greene won a majority ballot as treasurer.4 The community ran out of patience.

-On October 8, 1841, Alexander Crummel, an African American Episcopal priest, approached Thomas Dorr with a petition he drafted on behalf of the grievances of the black community.
+On October 8, 1841, Alexander Crummell, an African American Episcopal priest, approached Thomas Dorr with a petition he drafted on behalf of the grievances of the Black community.
 Dorr presented the petition to the convention, and many believed it to be a rouse constructed by abolitionists.
-Dorr assured the convention members that it was "written by
+Dorr assured the convention members that it was "written by Alexander Cromwell [Crummell], a respectable colored man of this city, of some education, signed by him and five others, relating to their exclusion of the rights of suffrage and the white-only clause in the People's Constitution."
+Dorr then began reading the petition to the convention

-1 Marvin E. Gettlemen, The Dorr Rebellion: A Study in American Radicalism: 1833-1849 (New York: Random House, 1973), 34-36.
+1 Marvin E. Gettleman, The Dorr Rebellion: A Study in American Radicalism: 1833-1849 (New York: Random House, 1973), 34-36.